 Note: The source code for Psi+ might actually be older than the source control history can reveal.
 Many new projects begin by incorporating a large amount of source code from existing, older projects.
 You might be able to tell whether this is the case by looking for a rapid rise in the amount of code early in the project's history.

-Over the past twelve months, 6 developers contributed to Psi+.
-This is an average size team compared to all projects on Open Hub.
+Over the past twelve months, 7 developers contributed to Psi+.
+This project has a relatively large team, in the top 10% of all project teams on Open Hub.

-Across all C++ projects on Open Hub, 22% of all source code lines are comments.For Psi+, this figure is 14%.
+Across all TypeScript projects on Open Hub, 14% of all source code lines are comments.For Psi+, this figure is 0%.

-This lack of comments puts Psi+ among the lowest one-third of all C++ projects on Open Hub.
+This lack of comments puts Psi+ among the lowest 10% of all TypeScript projects on Open Hub.

 A high number of comments might indicate that the code is well-documented and organized, and could be a sign of a helpful and disciplined development team.